Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Facebook.

-Given a positive integer `n`, find the smallest number of squared integers which sum to `n`.
+Given a positive integer `n`, find the smallest number of perfect squares integers which sum to `n`.

 For example, given n = `13`, return `2` since `13 = 3^2 + 2^2 = 9 + 4`.